CDCgov/dibbs-ecr-viewer/containers/ecr-viewer/guide.md

 ## Database Setup

-Database setup, migration, and updates are handled by [Kysely](https://kysely.dev/docs/migrations) but must be triggered manually.
-Migrations are run by calling the `/migrate-db` endpoint.
+All database setup and after that point is handled via migrations performed by [Kysely](https://kysely.dev/docs/migrations).
 If the latest migration has not been run the eCR Viewer will log an error and exit on startup.
-The migration secret is logged to the server and can optionally be set to a known value via the `METADATA_DATABASE_MIGRATION_SECRET` environment variable.
+Migrations only need to be run once to bring the database up to date, even if there have been multiple updates added since your most recently installed version.
+They must be triggered manually by calling the `/migrate-db` endpoint.
+The migration secret required for this step may be set via the `METADATA_DATABASE_MIGRATION_SECRET` environment variable, but if it is not set then the eCR Viewer will generate a secret and output it to the server logs.

 ```bash
 curl --location '<DIBBS_URL>/ecr-viewer/api/migrate-db' \